50 College Freshman Tips I Wish I Knew Before My First Year

 14. Your first friend group may not last

-You will have 3-4 years, so don’t stress out if your first friend group don’t work out because freshman friendships often shift as everyone grows and becomes clear about their vision.
-Understanding this earlier will prevent interpreting social changes as rejection.
+You will have 3-4 years, so don’t stress out if your first friend group doesn’t work out.

 15. Eat with people whenever possible